fastbootstrap/docs/content/components/button-group/index.md

 **Bootstrap 5 Button group component**

 Responsive button group built with the latest Bootstrap 5.
-Button group component is a series of buttons together on a single line or stack them in a vertical column.
+Button group component is a series of buttons together on a single line or stacked together on a vertical column.

 ## Basic button group

-Button groups display multiple buttons with spaces between them out evenly.
+Button groups display multiple buttons with evenly distributed spaces between them.
 Just wrap a series of buttons with `.btn` in `.btn-group`.

 {{< example >}}
 <div class="btn-group" role="group" aria-label="Basic example">